Introduction

 Alt text exists to convey the information contained in an image in an alternate format (text).
 So instead of repeating text already found on the page, when you’re writing your new description, look at the image and try to relay the details that are shown in the image.

-Empty Alt Text Attribute.
-Confirm Image is Decorative.
+Missing Alt Text.
+Check if Image is Decorative.

 When images are decorative and do not convey necessary information or are not part of site navigation, they don’t need alt text.
 So having an empty alt text description isn’t necessarily wrong.
 For any images listed here, simply verify that they are in fact decorative.
 If any of them aren’t, write a description and enter it for the image.